jlbradley1844/jlbradley1844.github.io/_drafts/authoritarians.md

 obviously when a question uppermost in your mind is "who is most resistent to the appeals of evil men," those more highly deferential to authority will come out on the short end of the stick.
-Jonathan Haidt's book _The Righteous Mind_, no not on authoritariansm as such, is critical of individualism in morality (that is, those who score very *low* on the authoritarian scale), and gives a more balanced viewpoint of those who might otherwise seem off.
+Jonathan Haidt's book _The Righteous Mind_, though not on authoritariansm as such, is critical of individualism in morality (corresponding with those who have very *low* scores on the authoritarian scale), and gives a more balanced viewpoint of those who might otherwise seem off.

 * The most obvious solution, then, is one in which authoritarians claim membership in a group which is dedicated toward the inculcation of non-authoritarian thinking and elimination of